top of page

 Teetotal or not teetotal?
 That is the question.

-One of the first questions I, and I should imagine, many people ask themselves when first venturing down a Sober Curious path is “Do I have to give up booze forever?”
-It might even be the very question that led you to this post?
-So it saddens me that as a firm fan of sober curious living I can’t give you an answer and that’s because, just like the journey that led you down this path of enquiry in the first place – it’s just not that simple.
-Unlike those who choose (or need) to go into complete abstinence there is often no clear line in the sand for those that choose to live a sober curious life.
+One of the first questions many people ask themselves when first venturing down a sober, curious path is, “Do I have to give up booze forever?”
+It might even be the very question that led you to this post.
+So it saddens me that as a firm fan of sober curious living, I can’t give you a definitive answer, and that’s because, just like the journey that led you down this path of enquiry in the first place – it’s just not that simple.

-However for the most part reader, you’re likely akin to the thousands of other people who have been searching for information on sober curious living for the last few years and have slowly come to the realisation that whilst it may not be ruining your life alcohol certainly isn’t making it any better.
+However, for the most part, you’re likely akin to the thousands of other people who have been searching for information on sober curious living for the last few years and have slowly come to the realisation that whilst it may not be ruining your life, alcohol certainly isn’t making it any better.

 Bathtub time-machine